-Progress against milestones are approved by the GISERA Director, acting with authority provided by the GISERA Management Committee or Research Advisory Committee, in accordance with the GISERA Agreement (http://www.gisera.org.au/contract.html).
+Progress against milestones are approved by the GISERA Director, acting with authority provided by the GISERA National Research Management Committee, in accordance with the National GISERA Alliance Agreement.

 Progress against project milestones/tasks is indicated by two methods: Traffic Light Reports and descriptive Project Schedule Reports.